sagarmemane135/remotex/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of OmniHost seriously.
+We take the security of RemoteX seriously.
 If you believe you have found a security vulnerability, please report it to us as described below.

 ### Please DO NOT:
 - Open a public GitHub issue